llaine/flux-poc/README.md

 Quickstart project for learning Flux.

+This repos contain 2 project.

-This application is VERY simple.
+The first is VERY simple.
+The second is simple as well but includes API Call and how to deal with them.

 Comments are in french.